-Use the following suggestions about cleaning and lint removal to maintain your dryer and keep it operating efficiently.
+Use the following suggestions about cleaning and lint removal to help you keep your dryer safe, looking like new, and at peak operating efficiency.

 Cleaning a clogged lint screen

 Laundry detergents and fabric softeners can cause a residue build-up on the lint screen.
 A clogged lint screen can extend drying times.
 Clean the lint screen every six months or more frequently if it becomes clogged due to a residue build-up.
 Use the following method: